Monongah, West Virginia

 Monongah is a town in Marion County, West Virginia, United States, situated where Booths Creek flows into the West Fork River.
 The population was 972 at the 2020 census.
-Monongah was chartered in 1891, based on Chapter 47 of West Virginia code.
+Monongah was chartered in 1891.
 Its name is derived from the nearby Monongahela River.

 History

 The Adena and Hopewell peoples dwelt in what is now northern West Virginia 1,500–2,000+ years ago.
 By the time of the early European traders and settlers, the native population is thought to have been nil, decimated by the Beaver Wars.

 Monongah was known as Briar Town and was part of the Grant Magisterial District in 1886.

 It was later known as Camdensburg, named after Johnson N. Camden, United States Senator from West Virginia (1881–1887).
 The Protestant Episcopal Church at Camdensburg described Camdensburg in 1889 as "a new mining and coking town which promises to be a place of some importance in a few years."

 Monongah was chartered in 1891 under Chapter 47 of West Virginia code, Of Cities, Towns, and Villages, Incorporation of Without Special Charter; Amending Charter Where Population Less Than Two Thousand.